-When you get to Week 22 of Dave Raymond’s Antiquity course, you’ll be covering “ The Grandeur That Was Rome: The Roman Republic” We often think about what the Romans did, but we don’t always remember what they ate.
+Week 22 of Dave Raymond’s Antiquity course covers “ The Grandeur That Was Rome: The Roman Republic” We often think about what the Romans did, but we don’t always remember what they ate, like Roman Pancakes.

 Rome’s culture has made a huge impact on the world, with many governments modeling themselves after Rome’s leadership.
 But Rome brought more than just a model government to today’s culture; it also brought one of the first written recipes for pancakes.
 Physician Galen wrote On the Properties of Food and included a simple recipe for Roman pancakes.
 Pancakes go back much farther than Rome, with each culture making a slightly different version of the basic mixture of flour, water, oil, and sweetener.
 The recipe below is adapted from Roman citizen Galen’s version.